briarsweetbriar/rubber_stamp/README.md

       @novel = Novel.create_with_version(novel_params)
     end

-When you do so, ControlledVersioning will automatically clone its attributes to create an initial version.
+When you do so, RubberStamp will automatically clone its attributes to create an initial version.
 You can view this version by calling:

     @novel.initial_version